jakshi/lysenko.dev/content/post/2023-year-sum-up.md

 # Retrospective on 2023 goals.
 I wanted:

-* I want to plan every comming day.
+* I want to plan every coming day.
 * sleep >= 7:30 hours per day for at least 20 days per month.
   * Get a better sleeping place for myself.
 * Have my weight <= 90 kg.